-- (i) The average credit period for the customers is in the range of 7 days to 30 days depending on customer groups. - (ii) Of the trade receivables balance ₹ 467.62 (as at March 31, 2019 : ₹ 550.90) is due from one of the Company's large customer.
+- (i) The average credit period for the customers is in the range of 7 days to 30 days depending on customer groups. - (ii) Of the trade receivables balance ₹ 143.48 (as at March 31, 2020 : ₹ 467.62) is due from two of the Company's large customers.
 There are no other customers who represent more than 10% of the total balance of trade receivables. - (iii) The Company has used a practical expedient by computing the expected credit loss allowance for doubtful trade receivables based on a provisioning matrix.
 The provision matrix takes into account historical credit loss experience and adjusted for forward-looking estimates.
 The expected credit loss allowance is based on the ageing of the receivables which are due and the rates used in the provision matrix.